 Can a smartwatch be compatible with a suit?
 It turns out the answer is “yes”.
 As a matter of fact, going further down the rabbit hole, these items have proven to be a really nice extension.

 Accessories like watches find their uses with suits, and it has been that way for years.
 That means there are watches whose styles define the type of suit the wearer has on.
-Over the years they have all but made it easy to figure out which watches are suit appropriate.
-Every now and then there is a new style that challenges the format, and yet it is still pretty clear.
+Over the years they have all made it easy to figure it out which watches are “suit-appropriate”.
+Every now and then there is a new style that challenges the format, and yet it was still pretty clear.

 - 1 Smartwatches and Suits

 - 2 Best Smartwatches to Wear with Suit

 - 3 Smartwatches vs. Watches

 Smartwatches debuted sometime around 2010.
 They first started out like little mini computers on your wrist.
 With the latest growing smartphone craze, things are now different.
 They function as full blown James Bond devices that do everything.
 In short, smartwatches are just an extension of your phone.
 Without a smartphone to sync to, they are just normal watches.

 The build and styling quality of these beasts are 10x that of fitness trackers.
 And the price keeps climbing, as newer and better features keep coming out.
 So how does this relate to suits?
 And what are the best brands?
 Just like smartphones, Apple and Samsung smartwatches are among the top dogs, as well.
 But, when it comes to suits, we have some different propositions.

 Apple’s design, in particular, seems a better fit in style for a suit or casual wear.
 And since it is Apple, there are a billion different ways to customize it.
 Samsung has less of a uniform look and focuses more on variety.
 Their designs are sleek, slim and professional looking.